pdwaggoner/pdwaggoner.github.io/Research.md

 * Extending Uniform Manifold Approximation and Projection for Anomaly Detection (with Leland McInnes)

 * Bypassing Limitations of Probability Models in Binary Classification Tasks with Support Vector Machines (with Abhishek Pandit and Lynette Dang)

+* Tidy Tools for Visualizing Mixture Models (with Fong Chan and Lu Zhang)